 Why Does Automated Outreach Matter Right Now?

-AI adoption in HR hit 43% in 2025 - nearly double the 26% reported just a year earlier, according to SHRM's 2025 Talent Trends report.
+AI adoption in HR hit 43% in 2025 - nearly double the 26% reported just a year earlier, according to SHRM’s 2025 Talent Trends report.
 Within recruiting specifically, 51% of organizations now use AI, with 29% applying it directly to candidate communication.
-The shift isn't theoretical.
-It's happening faster than most teams expected.
+None of this is theoretical.
+Adoption is happening faster than most teams expected.

 Why the rush?
 Time savings top the list.
 SHRM found that 89% of organizations using AI in recruiting cite efficiency gains as the primary benefit.
 And LinkedIn’s Future of Recruiting 2025 report puts a number on it: talent acquisition professionals using generative AI save roughly 20% of their work week - one full day freed up every week.

-That freed time doesn't vanish.
-LinkedIn's data shows 35% of TA professionals redirect it toward candidate screening, and 26% put it toward skill assessments.
-In other words, automation doesn't just make outreach faster - it lets recruiters spend more time on the parts of hiring that require human judgment.
+Recovered hours don’t vanish.
+LinkedIn’s data shows 35% of TA professionals redirect them toward candidate screening, and 26% put them toward skill assessments.
+In other words, automation doesn’t just make outreach faster - it lets recruiters spend more time on the parts of hiring that require human judgment.

 Staffing firms see the revenue impact directly.
 Firms using AI for faster placement are twice as likely to report revenue growth compared to those that don’t, according to Bullhorn’s GRID 2025 report surveying over 1,500 recruitment professionals globally.